Quick TL;DR: What Is a Digital Sales Room?

 - End-user: Product demos, feature walkthroughs

 This ensures your DSR structure mirrors the deal cycle, not just your internal content folder.
+Design around how they decide and not how you less or how your product is built.

 3. Curate the Right Content